 - Risk of Impaired Wound Healing: Withhold QINLOCK for at least 1 week prior to elective surgery.
 Do not administer for at least 2 weeks after major surgery and until adequate wound healing.
 The safety of resumption of QINLOCK after resolution of wound healing complications has not been established.
-(5.5) - Embryo-Fetal Toxicity: Can cause fetal harm.
+(5.5) - Photosensitivity: May cause photosensitivity reactions.
+Advise patients to limit direct ultraviolet exposure.
+(5.6) - Embryo-Fetal Toxicity: Can cause fetal harm.
 Advise females of reproductive potential of the potential risk to a fetus and to use effective contraception.
-(5.6, 8.1, 8.3)
+(5.67, 8.1, 8.3)